GoogleChrome/web.dev/src/site/content/en/blog/receive-shared-data/index.md

 {% Aside %}
 The Web Share Target API is only half of the magic.
 Web apps can share data, files, links, or text using the Web Share API.
-See the Web Share article for details.
+See [Share like a native][web-share] for details.
 {% endAside %}

 ### See it in action